 Every time we visit your facility, we see more pitbulls than any other type of dog...why is that?
 We are painfully aware of the incredible number of pitbull terriers in our community.
 About 50% of the total dog population in our facility is pitbulls.
 At this time, there are no laws against owners allowing their pitbulls to overbreed.
-The only crime committed is against the dogs themselves.
 There are simply far more pitbulls than responsible homes for them.
 Many are losing their lives, both on the streets and in shelters as a result.
 We are always looking for ways to curb the flow of these bright, energetic dogs...many who would make great companions for families.
-For low cost spay/neuter programs for pitbuls and other animals please call Dakin Pioneer Valley Humane Society 413-781-4000 or online at www.dpvhs.org/snap/
+For low cost spay/neuter programs for pitbulls and other animals please call the Dakin Humane Society at 413-781-4000.

 Have you lost or found an animal?
 Please visit our animal control page for information on what to do if you have lost or found an animal, need to report a bite, and more.